 Describe the procedures to determine if ELLs are ready to exit the LEA's ESOL program.
 Include exiting procedures for all language domains (listening, speaking, reading and writing), grade-specific academic criteria and data reporting of status change.

-To determine exit from the ESQL, WIDA ACCESS for ELLs proficient level scores are considered along with FSA-ELA scores as applicable.
+In order to determine exit from the ESOL, consider ACCESS for ELLs proficient level scores, and FSA-ELA scores as applicable.